BscherpingGitHub/HomeworkWK1/README.md

 - What are some other possible tables and/or graphs that we could create?

  We could use a column or bar chart.
-These charts give great representation for side by side comparison.
+These charts give great representation for side-by-side comparison.